mobinzamanzadeh/cms/README.md

 ## Credits

-This project was developed by [Your Name](https://github.com/your-username).
+This project was developed by [Mobin Zamanzadeh](https://github.com/mobinzamanzadeh).

 ## Contact